Adjust my

-Make Your Temporary Visa
+Make Your Temporary Visa Last Longer

 If you came to the U.S. legally with a nonimmigrant visa but want to stay here as an immigrant, you may be eligible to adjust status, or turn your temporary visa into a permanent one.
 People in the following situations may be eligible.

-of U.S. Citizens and Permanent Residents
+Family Members of U.S. Citizens and Permanent Residents

 You can likely adjust status now if you're an immediate relative (spouse, parent, child) of a citizen.
 This applies even to people who are in the U.S. illegally because they overstayed their visas.